-The significant improvement in our operating cash flows during 2002 was as a result of increase in demand for our services, the effect of our cost savings initiatives and favorable impact to working capital of \$45.4 million principally related to processing fees payable to ASI under the foundry agreement which we retained in anticipation of completing the sale of our wafer foundry business to ASI.
 Our cash and cash equivalents balance as of December 31, 2002 was \$311.2 million, and we have up to \$89 million available under our \$100 million revolving line of credit which is subject to borrowing base of qualified receivables.
 Our ongoing primary cash needs are for debt service, principally interest, equipment purchases, and working capital.
 Additionally, we may require cash to consummate business combinations to diversify our geographic operations and expand our customer base.

 In June 2002 and September 2002 we amended our existing bank debt covenants to provide further flexibility with respect to capital expenditures, investment restrictions and other financial covenants measured in part by our liquidity and earnings.
 As part of the September 2002 amendment, lenders under our bank credit facility agreed to extend the existing financial covenant framework through December 31, 2003.
 Our secured debt encompasses a \$97.1 million term loan and the unused revolving line of credit.
 The term loan maintained its scheduled amortization of approximately \$0.25 million per quarter through September 2003 and then \$12 million per quarter beginning in December 2003 through September 2005.
 The bank credit facility will revert to its original covenant structure in January 2004.
 Additionally, the reduced levels of our operating cash flow in 2001 required us to renegotiate our bank debt covenants in March 2001, June 2001 and September 2001.
 In connection with the September 2001 amendment, our revolving line of credit was reduced from a \$200 million commitment to \$100 million, the interest rate on the Term B loans was increased from LIBOR plus 3% to LIBOR plus 4%, and we prepaid \$125 million of the Term B loans in November 2001 from cash on hand.
 In general, covenants in the agreements governing our existing debt, and debt we may incur in the future, may materially restrict our operations, including our ability to incur debt, pay dividends, make certain investments and payments and encumber or dispose of assets.
 In addition, financial covenants contained in agreements relating to our existing and future debt could lead to a default in the event our results of operations do not meet our plans and we are unable to amend such financial covenants prior to default.
 A default under one debt instrument may also trigger cross-defaults under our other debt instruments.
+As of December 31, 2002 and through the date of this filing, we were in compliance with all financial covenants.
 An event of default under one or more of our debt instruments, if not cured or waived, could have a material adverse effect on us.
 Our credit and debt ratings were lowered in August 2002, and accordingly, it may be difficult for us to secure additional financing, if we need it, on satisfactory terms or at all.